szilard/datascience-latency/README.md

 instrumentation and to measure/see the inner workings at this level.

-It might be helpful to verify whether the distributed systems that are best performant on single-node as well scale linearly or not, in which case one can talk about CPU time per datasize per node.
+It might be helpful to verify whether the distributed systems that are best performant on single-node scale linearly or not, in which case one can talk about CPU time per datasize per node.

 It would be also instructive to think about the previously mentioned harware/software